Published in Personal Injury on January 15, 2019.

 - Engaging in fact-finding (called discovery) by asking the other side questions under oath and requesting documents in their possession or control.

 - Using a subpoena to obtain documents from third-parties.

 - Filing pretrial motions to limit the issues in dispute and keep unduly prejudicial information away from the jury.

 - Creating exhibits and other trial documents that will simplify the issues so a layperson can understand them.

 As part of discovery, our clients often have to sit down for a deposition, where they answer questions under oath.
 Topics include the severity of their injuries and how they remember the accident unfolding.
-Scheduling depositions and court appearances for a time that works for everybody can be challenge and contributes to the length pre-trial period.
+Scheduling depositions and court appearances for a time that works for everybody can be challenging and contributes to the length of the pre-trial period.

 Trials usually go pretty quickly—once you eventually get there.
 Each side can present witnesses and ask the other side’s witnesses questions in cross-examination.